Nanopore sequencing accuracy

 Tuning accuracy for your experimental need

 • Fast basecalling: fastest, least computationally intense.
-Highest compatibility with real-time basecalling on device
+Compatible with real-time basecalling on all nanopore devices with compute.
+Recommended for quick, real-time insights on sequencing data when compute resources are limited.

 • High accuracy basecalling (HAC): highly accurate, intermediate speed and computational requirement.
-Good compatibility with real-time basecalling device
+Compatible with real-time basecalling on GridION and PromethION devices with compute.
+Recommended for high-throughput projects focusing on variant analysis.

-• Super accuracy basecalling (SUP): the most accurate and computationally intense
+• Super accuracy basecalling (SUP): the most accurate and computationally intense.
+Recommended for de novo assembly projects and low-frequency variant analysis (e.g. somatic variation and single-cell applications).

 Available datasets